yamagen/nihongo-no-oto/2025/2025-07-26_codeshouldfailcleanly_en.md

 }
 ```

-But even this check reveals a weakness: we are validating something we should not need to validate.
-A better design eliminates the ambiguity upfront—by writing clear configuration and trusting it.
+Even this kind of check is arguably a failure in design.
+If the configuration is unambiguous by design, such verification wouldn’t be necessary in the first place.
+We should not try to *prevent* failure—we should *design out* the possibility of failure.

 ---

-### Against trim(): Cleaning Up the Wrong Mess

-This silent forgiveness also appears in the widespread use of `trim()`:
+### The Deception of "Cleaning Up" with trim()

+A similar problem arises with `trim()`:

 ```php
 $json = file_get_contents($tokenFile);